 The courses Professor Crumbaugh has taught at Mount Holyoke College have addressed a wide range of topics.
 The politics of filmmaking in Latin America, the idea of "underdevelopment" as it has been questioned in the Global South, cultural memory of the Spanish Civil War, and the films of Pedro Almodóvar are a few examples.
 In general, his courses seek to foster critical thinking skills so that students not only learn about new people, places, and ways of thinking, but also gain the ability to pose sophisticated questions of their own.

 In addition to teaching here at Mount Holyoke College, Professor Crumbaugh has held visiting positions at the University of Pennsylvania and Duke University.
-He has also been invited to speak at Cornell University, Indiana University, UC Santa Barbara, Duke University, the Universitat de Valencia, and other institutions.
+He has also been invited to speak at Columbia University, Cornell University, Indiana University, UC Santa Barbara, Duke University, the Universitat de Valencia, and other institutions.

 - "New Assistant Professors Add Depth and Breadth to MHC," College Street Journal, September 5, 2003